gokulmInfy/m2x-arduino/README.md

 Arduino M2X API Client
 =====================

-**NOTE**: We've [changed](https://github.com/attm2x/m2x-arduino/commit/ca3a5484b371f011a30a523465b9aa517d61db25) one API to avoid ambiguity, if you are using the older version of client library, you might need to fix your code.
+**NOTE**: As of version 2.2.0, we have change the library to header-only implementation.
+To read more about the reason behind this change, please check out [RATIONALE](./RATIONALE.md) file.

 The Arduino library is used to send/receive data to/from [AT&amp;T's M2X service](https://m2x.att.com/) from [Arduino](http://www.arduino.cc/) based devices.

+This library has been tested on the following embedded boards:

+* Arduino Uno
+* Arduino Yun
+* LinkIt One
+* ESP8266

-**NOTE**: Unless stated otherwise, the following instructions are specific to [Arduino Uno](http://arduino.cc/en/Main/arduinoBoardUno) boards.
-If you are using other boards, the exact steps may vary.
+If you are using other boards, your mileage may very.

 Getting Started
 ==========================